MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L02_Security_roles.md

 2. Enter **Knowledge Assessment User** for **Name** and click **OK**.

 3. The new security role will open.
-(You may need to allow pop-ups depending on your browser.)
+(You may need to allow pop-ups depending on your browser.
+If it does not open in a new window, you can return to your list of Security Roles, refresh, and find Knowledge Assessment User.
+Select the role, select edit, and your new security role will open.)
 Select the **Custom Entities** tab.

 4. Locate the **Knowledge Assessment** entity and click on the Read access circle.
 The security role will get **User** access to the **Knowledge